jaime-garvey/dsml-study-guide/Machine Learning.md

 # Ensemble Methods

 Ensemble methods use multiple models to improve performance.
+(Use for suspected high variance/overfitting or want a performance boost)

 **Pros:**